Language Translation Available – See Top of Left Column

 Criminal Penalties for Child Abusers

 Do you know that Not Reporting child abuse is a Crime?

 Criminal Penalties for “Not Reporting” Child Abuse

 As you can see by clicking the two links above, plenty of laws already exist that are intended to rescue children from abusive situations.
-Yet with all of these well-written laws – child abuse still exists.
+Yet even with all of these laws, child abuse still exists.
+Why is that?

-If a child discloses to you that they are being abused – do you know what to do?
+If a child tells you they are being abused by someone – do you know what to do?

-How to Help an Abused Child who Discloses to You
+How to Help an Abused Child who Discloses the Abuse to You

 What is Psychological Abuse of a Child?

 Four Major Types of Child Abuse

 The purpose for sharing these details of my murder, tour of heaven and resuscitation back to earth is two-fold: (1) Expose what happened and how it happened in an effort to rescue current victims suffering without anyone, who-can-save-them, witnessing or even being aware of what happens in private between the abuser and victim; (2) Confirm for you once and for all that our consciousness transcends the life and death of our human body.